The blue-lit letters of Jordan Marsh

 into Ma Bell's buzz

-pretending each honeycomb hole in the receiver
+pretending each honeycomb hole in the

 is a little, faithful ear